 If you plan to move to another local authority area you should contact the ‘old’ and the ’new’ local authorities so the support specified in the EHC plan will be in place.
 The ‘new’ authority will amend the plan and name the new school or college.

 The ‘old’ local authority must transfer the EHC plan on the day of the move, as long as it has had 15 working days notice.

 An EHC plan is only for young people with special educational needs.
 Training can be considered an educational need, for example an apprenticeship or internship.

 If your child is no longer in education (or training), the local authority will likely cease the EHC plan at the next annual review.
 There must be an educational need for a plan to continue.

 No, EHC plans are only for young people in further education, and will cease when they go into higher education.

-The first step will be to raise your concerns with school.
+The first step will be to raise your concerns with the educational setting.
 There may be reasons why support has been changed or delayed which you are reassured about.
 See our information on how you can do this: Raising concerns

-If you have discussed with school and still have some concerns that provision in a plan is not being made, you should let the local authority know.
+If you have discussed with the setting and still have some concerns that provision in a plan is not being made, you should let the local authority know.